Criminal Law

 Right to Silence

 The suspect is not required to give a statement.
-Right to silence:
+The right to silence:

 - Cannot be used adversely,

-- Is reminded at start and end of statement,
+- Is reminded at the start and end of the statement,

-- Is communicated to foreign suspect via translator.
+- Is communicated to the foreign suspect via a translator.

 Right to Fair Trial